mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 ## Outline

+- The people that are trying to sell you AI can't even agree what AGI is or even what the singularity is

 - Introduction; questions we want to answer; challenges to assumptions
 - Various answers from various individuals
 - My experiences within the coding industry and opinions about the future of AI